itsboutch/rag_bdd/README.md

+ChatGPT a dit :
-RAG Pipeline for Hospital Data Extraction
+# RAG Pipeline for Hospital Data Extraction

-This project processes unstructured hospital data stored in multiple PDF files and converts it into structured information.
-The workflow uses a Retrieval-Augmented Generation (RAG) approach powered by the OpenAI API.
+This project transforms unstructured hospital data from PDF documents into structured, machine-readable formats using a Retrieval-Augmented Generation (RAG) workflow powered by the OpenAI API.

-Overview
+---

+## Features

-Extract text from hospital PDFs containing unstructured clinical and administrative information.
+- Extract text from unstructured clinical and administrative PDFs

-Build a retrieval pipeline using GPT-4o-mini for generation and llm-extract-embedding-3 for vector embeddings.

-Store embeddings in ChromaDB to enable efficient similarity search and context retrieval.

-Query the LLM to produce structured outputs (CSV or JSON) based on user-defined information needs.
+- Generate vector embeddings using **text-embedding-3-small**
+- Store and query embeddings with **ChromaDB**
+- Use **GPT-4o-mini** for context-aware structured output generation
+- Export results as **CSV** or **JSON**
+- Post-process and enrich data using SQL transformations

+---

-Pipeline Components
+## Pipeline Overview

-Document Ingestion
+### 1. Document Ingestion

-PDF parsing and text preprocessing.
+- Parse and extract text from PDF files

-Chunking and metadata assignment.
+- Clean and preprocess extracted content
+- Chunk documents into smaller segments
+- Assign metadata (e.g. document name, page index)

-Embedding & Vector Storage
+### 2. Embedding & Vector Storage

-Text chunks embedded using llm-extract-embedding-3.

-Embeddings stored in ChromaDB for fast vector search.
+- Generate embeddings for each text chunk using **llm-extract-embedding-3**
+- Store embeddings in **ChromaDB** for efficient similarity search and retrieval

-LLM Querying
+### 3. RAG Querying

-RAG workflow that retrieves relevant document chunks.
+- Retrieve the most relevant chunks from **ChromaDB** based on the user query
+- Provide retrieved context to **GPT-4o-mini**

-GPT-4o-mini generates structured answers tailored to the query.
+- Generate structured answers tailored to specific information needs

-Outputs formatted as CSV or JSON.
+- Support for **CSV** and **JSON** formatted outputs

-Post-Processing
+### 4. Post-Processing

-Structured outputs cleaned and enriched using SQL transformations.
+- Clean and normalize the structured outputs
+- Enrich data using SQL transformations

-Data prepared for analytics or downstream applications.
+- Prepare final datasets for analytics or downstream applications

-Objectives

-Transform unstructured hospital documents into machine-readable datasets.

-Enable reliable and context-aware information extraction using RAG.

-Provide a modular foundation for future data cleaning, enrichment, and analysis steps.